kncramer/retinal-disease-image-classification/README.md

 <center><img src='./images/746_right.jpg' width = '300'></center>
 <br>

 * ***Cataract*** - The lens inside the eye grows cloudy and opaque, usually with age, and the impact on vision is gradual.
-Can be treated with cataract surgery where the lens in taken out and replaced with a lens implant.
+It can be treated with cataract surgery, where the lens is removed and replaced with a lens implant.
 Cataracts don't affect the retina directly, but they impede the view of the retina to detect other conditions.

 <center><img src='./images/112_right.jpg' width = '300'></center>
 <br>

 * ***Age Related Macular Degeneration (AMD)*** - There are two major types, dry and wet.
-They both affect the macula which directly affects our central vision.
-Neither kind is curable, but monitoring is key because if dry AMD turns to wet, vision loss can be sudden and severe.
+Both affect the macula, directly impacting our central vision.
+Neither type is curable, but monitoring is key because if dry AMD turns to wet, vision loss can be sudden and severe.

 <center><img src='./images/213_right.jpg' width = '300'></center>
 <br>